WHAT ‘NO WIN NO FEE LAWYERS’ ACTUALLY MEAN

 - ‘No Win No Fee’ doesn’t apply to all legal costs

-If the case is lost, you only get the benefit of not having to pay your lawyer’s fee or disbursements.
-You may have to still pay other legal costs.
+If the case is lost, you only get the benefit of not having to pay your lawyer’s fee or disbursements (although most contingency arrangements require the client to pay the lawyer’s disbursements whether they win or lose.
+As with all litigation, it is usual that the Court will award costs against the losing party.
+That means that if you lose you may still have to pay the other side’s legal costs.

 No Win No Fee and the opposing party